Farmes01/Farmes01/README.md

-- 👋 Hi, I’m @Farmes01
+- 👋 Hi, I’m Mika
-- 👀 I’m interested in Artificial Intelligence and Mental Health
+- 👀 I’m interested in Mental Health
 - 🌱 I’m currently learning Computer Science in General
 - 📫 How to reach me ...